-Making mistakes, that is something we’re all good at.
+Making mistakes is something we’re all good at.

 But what to do when you screw up an email?

-We’ve put together simple risk management and crisis response list for you in case of emergencies.
+We’ve put together a simple risk management and crisis response list for you in case of emergencies.
 It’s important to remember that how you react matters.
-No business is perfect and mistakes do happen.
+No business is perfect, and mistakes do happen.

 We’ve put together this article in which you’ll find:

 - 5 tips to keep your apology email positive

 - When not to send an apology email

 - Apology email subject line examples

 By the end of the article, you’ll be an expert in the art of the correction email.